-With the worldwide closure of many schools in the UK and internationally this August and September, we want to make you aware of everything First News Education is doing to ensure a smooth transition into remote-learning, where needed.
-If your school already subscribes to First News Education, you can find useful information below about your subscription, as well as information on how you, your colleagues and your pupils can continue to make the most out of your subscription where remote access is still required.
+With the return of many schools in the UK and internationally this August and September, we want to update you on First News Education’s return to normal service.
+If your school already subscribes to First News Education, you can find useful information below about your subscription, as well as guidance on how you, your colleagues and your pupils can continue to make the most out of your subscription where remote access is still required.

 FIRST NEWS PRINTED EDITIONS